MicrosoftDocs/power-automate-docs/articles/share-buttons.md

 In the Power Automate mobile app, you can share [button flows](introduction-to-button-flows.md) (buttons) with other users or groups within your organization.
 When you share a button, the person or group with whom you share can run your button, the same way they run their own buttons.
 You can also [share a link](share-buttons.md#re-share-a-button) to buttons that another person shared with you.
 You can [stop sharing](share-buttons.md#stop-sharing-a-button) your buttons at any time.

-> The screenshots used in this document were taken from an Android device.
-If you're using an iPhone, the images may appear differently, but the functionality is the same.
+> [!NOTE]
+> You can share button flows on your phone from the generally available version of Power Automate mobile app for iOS.
+You can't share button flows from the Power Automate mobile app for iOS (preview) version.
 >
->
+> If you're using the Power Automate mobile app for iOS (preview), go to [Power Automate mobile app overview](./mobile/overview-mobile.md).

 Follow [these steps](share-buttons.md#use-shared-buttons) to use a button that someone shared with you.
+The experience in this tutorial is the similar for all smartphones.

 ## Prerequisites
 To share buttons, you need: